quick-witted-ashok/Todo-Application/README.md

 The system design consists of following Core components:

-TodoInput:A component for Adding new Tasks.
+#TodoInput:A component for Adding new Tasks.
-TodoList: A component for displaying the lists of tasks.
+#TodoList: A component for displaying the lists of tasks.
-TodoItem:A component for each task item,allowing users to update,mark as done,delete and expand to view additional details like dedscription and timestamp.
+#TodoItem:A component for each task item,allowing users to update,mark as done,delete and expand to view additional details like dedscription and timestamp.
-App:The main component that manages state and orchestrates the behaviour of other components.
+#App:The main component that manages state and orchestrates the behaviour of other components.

 Application Features:
-Create Task:Users can add new tasks with a title and description. update task:Users can edit the title and descriptioin of existing tasks.
+->Create Task:Users can add new tasks with a title and description. update task:Users can edit the title and descriptioin of existing tasks.
 Mark as Done:Users can search for tasks based on title.
 Expandable List:Tasks can be expanded to show additional details like description and timestamp.